What is Prevention?

 - Evidence-based early prevention and parenting programming, such as The Incredible Years & Parenting Wisely

 If you want to focus your attention on local solutions, or just want to find out what’s happening to prevent underage drinking and other drug use in your community, consider contacting one of these coalitions:

 - Connect Casino Road

 - Monroe Community Coalition

+Parents continue to be the most influential voices in their child’s life.
 Check out a few of these websites that can give you some excellent insight and coaching around starting these important conversations: